-Do you know OR are you a West Virginia Professional School who is doing an outstanding job implementing a comprehensive school counseling program?
-If so, we are now accepting nominations and applications for the 2022 WV School Counselor(s) of the Year!
+Do you know OR are you a West Virginia Professional School Counselor who is doing an outstanding job implementing a comprehensive school counseling program?
+If so, we are now accepting nominations and applications for the 2024 WV School Counselor(s) of the Year!

 This year, awards will be given for each programmatic level (elementary, middle and high).
 Information on benefits, eligibility, selection criteria, and application components are listed below.